topjohnwu/Magisk/docs/boot.md

 From documents online, Google's definition of SAR only considers how the kernel boots the device (**Initial rootdir** in the table above), meaning that only devices using **Method B** is *officially* considered an SAR device from Google's standpoint.

-However for Magisk, the real difference lies in what the device ends up using when fully booted (**Final rootdir** in the table above), meaning that **as far as Magisk's concern, both Method 2 and 3 is a form of SAR**, but just implemented differently.
+However for Magisk, the real difference lies in what the device ends up using when fully booted (**Final rootdir** in the table above), meaning that **as far as Magisk's concern, both Method B and C is a form of SAR**, but just implemented differently.
 Every instance of SAR later mentioned in this document will refer to **Magisk's definition** unless specifically says otherwise.

 The criteria for Method C is a little complicated, in layman's words: either your device is modern enough to launch with Android 10+, or you are running an Android 10+ custom ROM on a device that was using Method A.